jonathancollas/llm-eval-platform/WHY_EVALUATORS_SHOULD_PRIORITIZE.md

-# Why Should Evaluators Prioritise?
+# What should evaluators prioritise?

 > A scientific perspective from INESIA — *What should evaluators prioritise?
 Evaluators do not have unlimited finances, people and time.
 Prioritisation is essential.*